 - No posters will be approved if they are of a nature that can be considered obscene, discriminatory, libelous, promoting illegal activity, or conveying a message in conflict with the mission of either AAP or Cornell University (as deemed by AAP facilities staff).

-- All posters must comply with the Student Activities Office's postering policy which can be found here.
+- All posters must comply with the Student Activities Office's postering policy.

 - Indoor areas will be checked by the AAP facilities staff for materials not posted in accordance with this policy and for outdated materials.

 - The cost of removal of any materials posted without approval, or of repair for damage caused, will be billed to the responsible organization or student.

 - Under the Campus Code of Conduct, the Office of the Judicial Administrator has jurisdiction over complaints against any members or agencies of the university community who illegally destroy, deface, or remove posters on university bulletin boards, or who attach posters to surfaces not intended to serve as bulletin boards.

 - Back side of studio desks on the main corridor of the L. P. Kwee Studios